Ja90n/ICalServerforZermelo/README.md

 # ICalServerForZermelo

 A program to host an url of your [Zermelo](https://zermelo.nl/) schedule so that you can import it in an online agenda, for example Google Agenda.
+You can host multiple people's schedules at once.

 ## Authors